-- In case of eukaryotic organism, ribosomes are found within the mitochondria, chloroplast and also in cytoplasm freely.
+- In the case of a eukaryotic organism, ribosomes are found within the mitochondria, chloroplast, and also in the cytoplasm freely.

-- In case of prokaryotic organism, ribosomes are found in cytoplasm freely.
+- In the case of prokaryotic organisms, ribosomes are found in the cytoplasm freely.

 - The ribosome granules in young meristematic cells lie freely in the cytoplasmic matrix.

-Swedish biochemist Svedberg observed that after keeping ribosomes in less concentration of Mg (0.001M) solution, if it is centrifuged then the ribosomes are sedimented.
-Sedimentation rate is constant for similar types of ribosomes and it is called as “Svedberg constant” or “S-value”.
+Swedish biochemist Svedberg observed that after keeping ribosomes in less concentration of Mg (0.001M) solution if it is centrifuged then the ribosomes are sedimented.
+The sedimentation rate is constant for similar types of ribosomes and it is called as “Svedberg constant” or “S-value”.

-- 70S (found in prokaryotic organisms like bacteria, blue-green algae etc.)
+- The 70S ribosome (found in prokaryotic organisms like bacteria, blue-green algae, etc.)

-Each ribosome consists of two sub-units: a smaller sub-unit and a larger sub-unit.
-Both sub-units composed of long strands of RNA.
+Each ribosome consists of two subunits: a smaller sub-unit and a larger sub-unit.
+Both subunits are composed of long strands of RNA.

-70S ribosome particles split into 50S larger sub-unit and 30S smaller sub-units.
-Actually this two sub-units occur freely in bacteria cytoplasm and unite only during protein synthesis.
-Similarly, 80S particles split into 60S and 40S sub-units.
-The 40S sub-unit occurs above the 60S sub-unit forming a cap-like structure.
-The 60S sub-unit is dome-shaped and attaches to the membranes of canaliculae in fixed ribosomes.
+70S ribosome particles split into 50S larger subunit and 30S smaller sub-units.
+Actually, these two sub-units occur freely in bacteria cytoplasm and unite only during protein synthesis.
+Similarly, 80S particles split into 60S and 40S subunits.
+The 40S sub-unit occurs above the 60S subunit forming a cap-like structure.
+The 60S subunit is dome-shaped and attaches to the membranes of canaliculae in fixed ribosomes.

 D. Watson (1958) isolated ribosome and analyzed from E. coli.
 He observed that there are two main components: